Allen Robinson II Player Prop Bets for NFL Week 9 | Chicago vs. Pittsburgh 11/8/2021

 Season Stats

-- Robinson has collected 271 yards on 26 receptions with one touchdown, averaging 33.9 yards per game, on 44 targets.
+- Robinson has caught 26 passes on 44 targets for 271 yards and one touchdown, averaging 33.9 yards per game.

-- Robinson has been the target of 44 of his team's 208 passing attempts this season, or 21.2% of the target share.
+- So far this season, 21.2% of the 208 passes thrown by his team have gone Robinson's way.

-- With four targets in the red zone this season, Robinson has been on the receiving end of 18.2% of his team's 22 red zone pass attempts.
+- Robinson (four red zone targets) has been the recipient of 18.2% of his team's 22 red zone pass attempts.

-- The Bears, who rank 30th in the NFL in points scored, have attempted a pass 46.4% of the time while running the football 53.6% of the time.
+- The Bears have run 46.4% passing plays and 53.6% rushing plays this season.
+They rank 30th in the NFL in scoring.

 - Click over to SISportsbook and find the latest player props and odds for Robinson's matchup with the Steelers.